vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/15_THE_DEMONS/2_The_Enemies_of_Man.md

 [Part II

 will, a fact of which Indra makes free use in his amourettes, but it is rarely that they adopt anything but a noble form such as the eagle form of Indra, but that god has a tendency to assume popular traits.
-Kubera, later the god of wealth, is a Rakṣas and lord of robbers and evil-doers in the Çatapatha Brāhmaṇa; 1 in the Sūtras he is invoked with Iśāna for the husband in the marriage ritual, and his hosts plague children.
+Kubera, later the god of wealth, is a Rakṣas and lord of robbers and evil-doers in the Śatapatha Brāhmaṇa; 1 in the Sūtras he is invoked with Iśāna for the husband in the marriage ritual, and his hosts plague children.
 Comparison with Greek Kabeiros and explanation as a mountain spirit of hiding propensities are most doubtful.

 2

 3

-A certain interest attaches to the very late Nejameṣa, who appears apparently as banned in the ritual of the parting of the hair of the bride,* for he reappears in the form of Naigameșa in the medical work of Suśruta, and as Nemesa in a Mathura inscription.
+A certain interest attaches to the very late Nejameṣa, who appears apparently as banned in the ritual of the parting of the hair of the bride,* for he reappears in the form of Naigameṣa in the medical work of Suśruta, and as Nemesa in a Mathura inscription.
 It is dubious whether the name is found in the epic, though possibly the Naigameya there recorded may be an error for it."

 5

-In the somewhat late Mänava Grhya Sutra we have a rite prescribed for one who suffers from possession by the Vinayakas, Çālakaṭañkaṭa, Kūṣmāṇ- darājaputra, Usmita and Devayajana, in which a strange variety of deities are invoked, Vimukha, Çyena, Baka, Yakṣa, Kalaha, Bhiru, Vināyaka, Küṣmāṇ- darajaputra, Yajnävikṣepin, Kulañgāpamārin, Yupakeśin, Sūparakroḍin.
-Haimavata, Jambhaka, Virüpākṣa, Lohitākṣa, Vaiśravaṇa, Mahāsena, Mahadeva, Mahārāja.
+In the somewhat late Mānava Grhya Sutra we have a rite prescribed for one who suffers from possession by the Vinayakas, Śālakaṭañkaṭa, Kūṣmāṇ- darājaputra, Usmita and Devayajana, in which a strange variety of deities are invoked, Vimukha, Śyena, Baka, Yakṣa, Kalaha, Bhiru, Vināyaka, Kūṣmāṇ- darajaputra, Yajnāvikṣepin, Kulañgāpamārin, Yupakeśin, Sūparakroḍin.
+Haimavata, Jambhaka, Virūpākṣa, Lohitākṣa, Vaiśravaṇa, Mahāsena, Mahadeva, Mahārāja.
 Mahadeva is doubtless Rudra, Mahasena appears elsewhere as a disease demon and is an epithet of Skanda, Vaiśravana is Kubera.
 In Yājñavalkya9 we find a single Vinayaka, who is here son of the goddess Ambikā, and appointed by Brahman and Rudra to be the overlord of the Ganas, troupes, perhaps akin to those assigned to Rudra's entourage in the Yajurveda.10 Doubtless we have here something akin to the later Ganeśa, who is not Vedic, but it is by no means certain that we are to interpret Vinayaka as denoting leader', instead of 'remover of obstacles'," or the epithet Vighneśa, which later is found applied to Ganeśa, as lord of Vighnas, conceived as destroyers.
 The term Yakṣa, 12 which occurs in this list, is far better known in the Buddhist form of Yakkha; we find the term applied to a wondrous thing in the Jaiminiya Brāhmaṇa; 13 the Rṣis seek to behold something of this kind, and Indra reveals to them the tortoise Akūpāra, of boundless dimension, who is clearly the cosmic tortoise who finds the earth in the ocean.
 The specification of the term to mean a species of spirit, usually associated with Kubera, is not found until the period of the Gṛhya Sutras.

 2